 Facility Inspections

-We want to point out that this facility really outperformed its overall grade in the area of inspections.
-In fact, it received a nearly flawless government inspection report this year.
-As a result, we gave it one of our best scores in this category with an A. Our inspection scores weigh several factors included in a facility's inspection report.
-One key criteria we consider is the quantity and severity of deficiencies.
-Places with higher grades in this category usually have very few severe deficiencies.
-While this nursing home had a few deficiencies on its government inspection report, none of them were major deficiencies based on CMS' deficiency scale.
-The fact that the deficiencies were relatively minor made us feel better about this inspection report.
+On top of faring well overall, this nursing home also earned a nearly flawless inspection report.
+As a result, it earned one of our best scores in that area with an A+.
+Our inspection scores account for several factors included in a facility's inspection report.
+One key criteria we weigh heavily is the quantity and severity of deficiencies.
+Facilities with better grades in this category tend to have few of these severe deficiencies.
+Although this nursing home had some deficiencies on its inspection report, none of them were severe based on CMS' scale.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Crowell Nursing Center?